Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 The average cost of greenhouses is $25 per square foot.
 While the total cost for greenhouses run $13,000 with professional installation and including all the factors.
 Self installed or DIY greenhouses are cheaper and can drop the costs to $3500.

-However these prices can still vary depending on the design of your greenhouse.
+However, these prices can still vary depending on the design of your greenhouse.
 Here are some factors which affect the total cost of greenhouses:

-• Size – The size of your greenhouse affects the total cost of construction because obviously, a larger greenhouse would require more materials.
+• Size – The size of your greenhouse affects the total cost of construction because, obviously, a larger greenhouse would require more materials.
 Large greenhouses would also entail more time and effort to build, thus resulting to increased labor costs.
 There are three types of greenhouses according to size.

-Basic Greenhouse – A basic greenhouse has a typical size of 6 feet x 8 feet and are usually hoop shaped or an arched shape.
+Basic Greenhouse – A basic greenhouse is typically 6 feet x 8 feet and is usually hoop-shaped or an arched shape.
 Commonly sold in packages, a basic greenhouse kit includes all the parts and materials needed for installation.
-On the average, basic or beginner greenhouses cost $240 per package.
+On average, basic or beginner greenhouses cost $240 per package.

-Medium sized Greenhouses– Medium sized greenhouses are ideal for experienced growers.
-With a typical size of 12 feet x 12 feet, medium sized greenhouses usually include added features such as drainage and irrigation systems.
+Medium-sized Greenhouses– Medium-sized greenhouses are ideal for experienced growers.
+With a typical size of 12 feet x 12 feet, medium-sized greenhouses usually include added features such as drainage and irrigation systems.

 Glass (double strength glass with minimum thickness) – $2.50 per square foot